bcwik9/openAI-database-query-chatbot/README.md

 What you'll need:
 - SQL database with your data
 - A web server endpoint that takes a SQL query string, executes it against your database, and returns the results as JSON
+- An Amazon AWS account if you don't have one already.
+You can create an account at https://aws.amazon.com/

 ## Overview
 - Use openAI chatGPT to tune our tables and queries